A bit of vocabulary:

 In judo, the movements are done in a circle even if the circles are not in the same plane.

-The planes can be vertical, horizontal, oblique or all 3 at the same time depending on the progress in the movement.
+The planes can be vertical, horizontal, oblique or all 3 at the same time depending on the progress of the movement.

 They are infinite circles.